BPS-Circular-API/docs-page/docs/python-package/intro.md

 ## Usage

 The package is very simple to use.
-It has only two classes, `API` and `CircularChecker`.
+It has only three classes, `API`, `CircularChecker` and `CircularCheckerGroup`

 It can be imported like this: